JayMass5800/HabitV8/.zencoder/rules/repo.md

 - **CalendarService** depends on PermissionService
 - **AutomaticHabitCompletionService** depends on HealthService and HabitService
 - **HealthHabitIntegrationService** depends on HealthService, HabitService, and NotificationService
+- **NotificationActionService** depends on HabitService and NotificationService
+- **WorkManagerHabitService** depends on HabitService and NotificationService
+- **TrendAnalysisService** depends on HabitStatsService
+- **ComprehensiveHabitSuggestionsService** depends on HabitStatsService and TrendAnalysisService
+- **SmartThresholdService** depends on HealthService and HabitStatsService
+- **AchievementsService** depends on HabitStatsService
+- **ActivityRecognitionService** depends on PermissionService

 #### 3. UI Dependencies
 - All screens depend on Riverpod providers for state management
 - Screens access services through provider containers
 - UI updates reactively when underlying data changes
+- `HealthIntegrationScreen` depends on HealthService and HealthHabitUIService
+- `AutomaticCompletionSettingsScreen` depends on SmartThresholdService

 ### Initialization Sequence